Jschammy/Semper-Five-Label-Generator/README.md

 # Semper-Five-Label-Generator
-Create labels for walking sticks and generates incremental serial number for each walking stick.
+Creates labels for walking sticks and generates an incremental serial number for each walking stick.